-For the fiscal year ended December 31, 2021, each of the named executive officers was eligible to earn an annual cash bonus based on the achievement of certain corporate performance milestones.
-The target annual bonus for each of our named executive officers for the fiscal year ended December 31, 2021 was equal to the percentage of the executive's respective annual base salary specified below:
+For the fiscal year ended December 31, 2022, each of the named executive officers was eligible to earn an annual cash bonus based on the achievement of certain corporate performance milestones and individual performance.
+The target annual bonus for each of our named executive officers for the fiscal year ended December 31, 2022 was equal to the percentage of the executive's respective annual base salary specified below:

-Target

-Name Bonus Percentage
+Name Target Bonus Percentage

-Ivana Magovčević-Liebisch 45%
+Ivana Magovčević-Liebisch 55%

-Spyros Papapetropoulos 30%
+Spyros Papapetropoulos 40%

-Jennifer Ziolkowski 35%
+Jennifer Ziolkowski 40%

-Each named executive officer's annual cash bonus is determined by reference to the achievement of pre-determined corporate, research and development, clinical and regulatory, as well as chemistry manufacturing and controls goals.
-Following review and determination of corporate performance for 2021, the board of directors determined that the corporate performance goals were achieved at 130% of target.
-The cash bonus for Ms. Ziolkowski was prorated for the fiscal year 2021 based on the number of days she was employed during the fiscal year.
-The annual cash bonus paid to each of our named executive officers for the fiscal year ended December 31, 2021 is set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above.
+Each named executive officer's annual cash bonus is determined by reference to the achievement of pre-determined corporate, research and development, clinical and regulatory, as well as chemistry manufacturing and controls goals, which are weighted, with respect to Dr. Magovčević-Liebisch, at 100%, and in the case of each of our other named executive officers, at 80%, and individual performance goals, which are weighted at 20%.
+Following review and determination of corporate performance for 2022, the board of directors determined that the corporate performance goals were achieved at 110% of target and that the individual performance goals were met at 100% of target for each of the named executive officers other than Ms. Ziolkowski's whose individual performance goals were met at 115% of target.
+The annual cash bonus paid to each of our named executive officers for the fiscal year ended December 31, 2022 is set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above.
+Dr. Papapetropoulos did not receive an annual cash bonus for 2022 because he resigned prior to payment of the 2022 annual cash bonuses.